splogan/lib-fchat/README.md

 ## Documentation
+**Still a work in progress as of 10/24/2018**
+-  All documentation and coding examples are [here](https://github.com/splogan/lib-fchat-docs)
-**Still a work in progress as of 10/24/2018** Documentation generated from the JSDoc style annotation in the source code can be found [here](http://htmlpreview.github.io/?https://github.com/splogan/lib-fchat/blob/master/docs/index.html) or in the **docs** directory of this repo.
+- JSDoc for the fchat class can be found here [here](https://htmlpreview.github.io/?https://raw.githubusercontent.com/splogan/lib-fchat-docs/master/docs/fchat.html) or in the **docs** directory of lib-fchat-docs